-Place the cover on the pot and set timer to 5 minutes (for thawed breasts) or 10 minutes (for frozen breasts) on high pressure.
+Cover the pot and set timer to 5 minutes (for thawed breasts) or 10 minutes (for frozen breasts) on high pressure.
 It will take the IP around 10 minutes to build up pressure before it begins cooking.

 When cooking time is done, let the pressure release naturally for 5 minutes then set to Quick Release.
 Let the float valve drop and remove the lid.

-.Remove chicken from the pot and serve!
-Pour liquid from the pot over the tops, if desired, or shred and add back to liquid.
+Remove chicken from the pot and serve!
+Pour liquid from the pot over the tops of the breasts, if desired, or shred and add back to liquid.